 - Brigham and Women's Hospital

 - 1993 Wilbur Downs Memorial International Health Fellowship, Yale University

 - 2005 ASCI/AAP Travel Scholarship

 - 2017 The Joseph and Ray Gordon Chair in Clinical Oncology and Research

-Our group has developed a highly effective method to clone native human antibodies, using only small amounts of blood that can be obtained by a normal blood draw from volunteers.
-In our method, we isolate B-cells from peripheral blood and convert them to hybrid cells that can be grown in culture, each expressing a single, unique antibody.
-Similar methods have been developed by others, but our method is very effective because of a unique fusion cell line that allows the high efficiency creation of stable hybrid cells, combined with a unique B-cell selection/expansion step.
-Thus far, we have produced antibodies reactive with botulinum neurotoxin, which can be used to treat food poisoning or counteract an act of bio-terrorism.
-We are also creating antibodies that may be potent therapeutics for other infectious diseases, neurological disease and cancer.
+The Dessain group has developed a highly effective method to clone native human antibodies, using only small amounts of blood that can be obtained by a normal blood draw from volunteers.
+In their method, they isolate B-cells from peripheral blood and convert them to hybrid cells that can be grown in culture, each expressing a single, unique antibody.
+Similar methods have been developed by others, but the Dessain group's method is very effective because of a unique fusion cell line that allows the high efficiency creation of stable hybrid cells, combined with a unique B-cell selection/expansion step.
+Thus far, they have produced antibodies reactive with botulinum neurotoxin, which can be used to treat food poisoning or counteract an act of bio-terrorism.
+They are also creating antibodies that may be potent therapeutics for other infectious diseases, neurological disease and cancer.
 For more on Dr. Dessain's research view the cover story in the Spring-Summer 2018 edition of Catalyst magazine.

 - Fetweh Al-Saleem, DVM, Research Assistant Professor

 - Preserving the Promise: Improving the Culture of Biotech Investment.
 Dessain SK, Fishman S. Academic Press; 2016.